-Overall we found the corporate governance and procurement framework of Seqwater, as supported by various policies and processes such as the Enterprise Risk Management Framework, Investment Decision Making or gateway process, to provide for effective approach to management of key asset and investment risks and compliance obligations.
-These policies and process have are considered in large to be fit for purpose and have been aligned with key standards such as AS/NSZ ISO 31000:2009: Risk management - principles and guidelines.
+Overall, we found the corporate governance and procurement framework of Seqwater, as supported by various policies and processes such as the Enterprise Risk Management Framework, Investment Decision Making or gateway process, to provide for an effective approach to management of key asset and investment risks and compliance obligations.
+These policies and processes are considered in large part to be fit for purpose and have been aligned with key standards such as AS/NSZ ISO 31000:2009: Risk management - principles and guidelines.

-Discussions with Seqwater have indicated that in certain areas the business is progressing with formalising key process across all business functions in particular in relation to recently implemented gateway investment process (described further below).
-This is one example of a notable area where processes have not become effective or embedded however there appears to be progress made and improvements are programed.
+Discussions with Seqwater have indicated that, in certain areas, the business is progressing with formalising key process across all business functions, in particular in relation to recently implemented gateway investment processes (described further below).
+This is one example of a notable area where processes have not become effective or embedded, however it appears that progress has been made and improvements are programmed.

-It appears Seqwater should improve the way the likelihood component of the risk equation as part of the Enterprise Risk Management Framework and approach is formed.
+It appears that Seqwater should improve the way the likelihood component of the risk equation as part of the Enterprise Risk Management Framework and that the approach is formed.
 This either requires an improved process or increased data quality.
-Based on the data analysed, there were material gaps (50% incomplete) in condition information that is used to form the likelihood of failure.
-Furthermore, there are instances where the same asset is graded as good and poor condition using different database fields.
+Based on the data analysed, there were material gaps (50 per cent incomplete) in condition information that is used to form the likelihood of failure.
+Further, there are instances where the same asset is graded as good and poor condition using different database fields.

-For Seqwater to manage the compliance framework, Seqwater should consider a compliance driver tree hierarchy that links team and individual KPI's so that management can monitor the impact of performance on overarching compliance issues.
+For Seqwater to manage the compliance framework, Seqwater should consider a compliance driver tree hierarchy that links team and individual KPIs so that management can monitor the impact of performance on overarching compliance issues.
 An example of this is provided in the figure below and could be annotated with the appropriate compliance requirements.